vamsi/python-quickstart/types.rst

-Each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.

-An empty dictionary without any items is written with just two curly braces, like this: {}.

-Keys are unique within a dictionary while values may not be.
+Each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.An empty dictionary without any items is written with just two curly braces, like this: {}.Keys are unique within a dictionary while values may not be.

-The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples
+The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.

-The main operations on a dictionary are storing a value with some key and extracting the value given the key.

-It is also possible to delete a key:value pair with del.

-If you store using a key that is already in use, the old value associated with that key is forgotten.
+The main operations on a dictionary are storing a value with some key and extracting the value given the key.It is also possible to delete a key:value pair with del.If you store using a key that is already in use, the old value associated with that key is forgotten.

 It is an error to extract a value using a non-existent key.